afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/material-balances.md

 The principles of mole-based balance equations are similar to their mass-based equivalents, i.e., we can write species mole balances or total mole balances, and they play an equivalent role as their mass-based equivalents.

-However, there is one key exception between a mass and mole description of the material in a system: moles are _NOT_ conserved; thus, there is _NO Law of the Conservation of Moles_.
+However, there is one key difference between a mass and mole description of the material in a system: moles are _NOT_ conserved in the presence of generation terms; thus, there is _NO Law of the Conservation of Moles_ when a system has generation terem.

 ### Open species mole balances
 If we are interested in the number of moles of each chemical species, we can write the _open species mole balance_ ({prf:ref}`defn-open-species-mole-balance`):

 ````{prf:definition} Open Species Mole Balance
 :label: defn-open-species-mole-balance